Wallis Simpson: Later life

 In 1946, when Wallis was staying at Ednam Lodge, the home of the Earl of Dudley, some of her jewels were stolen.
-There were rumors that the theft had been masterminded by the royal family as an attempt to regain jewels taken from the Royal Collection by Edward, or by the Windsors themselves as part of an insurance fraud—they made a large deposit of loose stones at Cartier the following year.
+The stolen pieces were only a small portion of the Windsor jewels, which were either bought privately, inherited by the Duke, or given to him when he was Prince of Wales.
+There were rumors that the theft had been masterminded by the royal family as an attempt to regain jewels taken from the Royal Collection by Edward, or by the Windsors themselves as part of an insurance fraud (they made a large deposit of loose stones at Cartier the following year).
 However, in 1960, career criminal Richard Dunphie confessed to the crime.
-The stolen pieces were only a small portion of the Windsor jewels, which were either bought privately, inherited by the Duke, or given to Edward when he was Prince of Wales.

-In 1952 the Windsors were offered the use of a house by the Paris municipal authorities.
+In 1952, the Windsors were offered the use of a house by the Paris municipal authorities.
 The couple lived at 4 route du Champ d'Entraînement in the Bois de Boulogne, near Neuilly-sur-Seine, for most of the remainder of their lives, essentially living a life of easy retirement.
 They traveled frequently between Europe and America aboard ocean liners.
-They bought a second house in the country, Moulin de la Tuilerie or "The Mill" in Gif-sur-Yvette, where they soon became close friends with their neighbors, Oswald and Diana Mosley.
+They bought a second house in a far suburb of Paris, Moulin de la Tuilerie or "The Mill" in Gif-sur-Yvette, where they soon became close friends with their neighbors, Oswald and Diana Mosley.
 Years later, Diana Mosley said that Wallis and Edward shared her and her husband's views that Hitler should have been given a free hand to destroy Communism.